The Psychology Behind AI DM Sales: Why It Works

 Principle 1: Loss aversion drives action

 People are twice as motivated to avoid loss as they are to achieve gain.
 This is Daniel Kahneman's prospect theory.
 Foundational to behavioral economics.
+See our full breakdown of loss aversion in selling.

 In DM sales, this means framing the cost of inaction is more powerful than framing the benefits of action.